 - applying for government benefits you are entitled to

 - helping you prepare a victim statement

 - representation at an inquest (see Section 4: Court Cases).

 Your solicitor should also support you and your family during any criminal proceedings.

 Hiring a solicitor

 To pursue a claim for compensation, you need to instruct a solicitor.
 You are advised to use a solicitor who specialises in fatal injury cases and who is qualified to act in the country which has jurisdiction.

 A solicitor you are considering using should agree to meet with you for free initially.
 You may wish to meet with more than one solicitor to ensure you are choosing the best one for you.

-Here are some questions it is advisable to ask, to help you decide which solicitor to choose:
+Here are some questions that you can ask to help you decide which solicitor to choose: